remiteeple/your-first-minute-on-a-server/README.md

 ## Reboot on Out Of Memory

-Occassionally it can be helpful to have the system automatically reboot if it runs out of memory.
+Occasionally it can be helpful to have the system automatically reboot if it runs out of memory.
 To enable this and prevent downtime and outages do the following...

 Open `/etc/sysctl.conf`: